 But, I don’t want to get sidetracked by the worst-case scenarios and I don’t want you to either.
 Here’s why: Whatever you focus on you create.

 It’s somewhat a law of physics.
-Take race car drivers, highway patrol officers and anyone navigating at high speeds.
+Take race car drivers or anyone navigating at high speeds.
 They’ve got a pretty harrowing job.
-Not only do they have to succeed on that track or that chase, but they also have to stay alive.
+Not only do they have to succeed on that track, they also have to stay alive.
 They know without a shadow of a doubt that they absolutely have to keep their eye on exactly where they want to go.
 And, if there’s an obstacle in the periphery that they don’t want to hit, they cannot give it any attention because if they do, they go right into it.
 They have to stay laser-focused on where they want to go in order to get there.

 “Oh, but what if it doesn’t turn out the way I want?
 I need a plan b and c and d!”

 Hello, “self-fulfilling-prophecy.”
-With that approach, of course, you do – you utilize it by virtue of thinking you need it.
+With that approach, of course you need a contingency plan – by virtue of thinking you need it!